-Journey-level stationary engineers are encouraged to continue their education in order to broaden their skills, keep abreast of changes in the industry and increase their employability.
+Journey-level Stationary Engineers are encouraged to continue their education in order to broaden their skills, keep abreast of changes in the industry and increase their chances of employment.

 Many IUOE stationary local unions have apprentice and journey-level training available through IUOE local union/employer training trust funds, commonly referred to as Joint Apprenticeship Committee (JAC) training funds.